yushengtzou/yushengtzou/README.md

 ### Hi there 👋

-I'm currently pursuing a Master's degree in Biomedical Electronics and Bioinformatics (BEBI) at National Taiwan University (NTU).
+I’m a 1st-year MS student in the Digital Camera and Computer Vision laboratory, advised by Prof. Chiou-Shann Fuh in the Graduate Institute of Biomedical Electronics and Bioinformatics, College of EECS, at National Taiwan University (NTU).

 As a researcher with a keen interest in Computer Vision, I'm always excited to explore and innovate in this field.